samxgenomics/samZZ.github.io/index.md

 group: home
 ---

-# Welcome to Sampath World!
+# Welcome to Sampath Genomics!

 I am post-doc research associate working with Isobel Parkin at the Agriculte and Agri-Food Canada, Saskatoon (http://bme.virginia.edu/).
 I have broad knowledge and experience in plant molecular biology, genomics and genome evolution.